mehranUL/Transcendental-SC-Functions-Library/README.md

 This repository is dedicated to our work under review in IEEE Transactions on Circuits and Systems I: Regular Papers.
 (LQ-SC: Lightweight yet Accurate Design of Non-Linear Functions with Quasi-Random Stochastic Computing)

-Contributors: Ph.D.
-Student.
-Mehran Shoushatri Moghadam, Asst.Prof.
+Contributors: Mehran Shoushatri Moghadam (Ph.D.
+Student), Asst.Prof.
 Sercan Aygun, and Asst.Prof.
 M.Hassan Najafi
 Further info: moghadam@case.edu

 This work introduces a hardware-efficient design methodology for low-cost implementation of trigonometric and non-linear functions using Stochastic Computing (SC).